PZ-Wiki-Modding/PZ-API-Docs/docs/source/scripts/tile.rst

 tile
 ====

-Defines some tile properties from a tileset.
+Defines some tile properties of a specific tile on a tileset.

 Hierarchy